 The writing center undergraduate staff are a lively, talented, supportive group of peers.
 We strive to make the writing center an inclusive space for all students and celebrate diversity among our clients and staff.
 This includes welcoming both student writers and peer tutors from all cultural, ethnic, racial, nationality, gender, sexual orientation, ability, religion, health and parenthood status groups.
 Our diverse perspectives make our group stronger!

-Becoming a tutor:
+Becoming a writing tutor:

 ENG 392 is offered during the spring semester.
 During the preceding fall semester, eligible students will be invited by email to apply to take the course and subsequently work in the writing center.
 A student can be eligible to apply either by GPA & Major or Minor (3.7 or higher; Major or Minor in CAS) or by special recommendation from a professor or UD organization leader.